-Exposed to the breathtaking sceneries of the grand Himalayas, the lake Gosainkunda remains one of the most exquisite locations on the planet.
+Exposed to the breathtaking sceneries of the grand Himalayas, Lake Gosainkunda remains one of the most exquisite locations on the planet.
 In this Gosainkunda Trek, you will have an opportunity to witness the finest glimpses of the Himalayan lakes and their inspiring vistas.
 On the way, you will come across some of the elegant Chortens and Mani walls, which invite a peaceful and serene atmosphere.
 The monastery of Shin Gompa puts a classic touch on the trek to Gosainkunda.
 Overall, it is fascinating.

 Beginners are fine with this trek.
 Contact us for further information.